arunsrin/arunsrin.mkdocs/home/books/non-fiction/writing/index.md

 ### The Odyssey of Homer, by Elizabeth Vandiver (2024)
 Lots of rich context behind the language, culture, and structure of the Odyssey.

+### The Elements of Style, by William Strunk Jr. & E.B.
+White (2017)
+Vigorous writing is concise.
+A sentence should contain no unnecessary words, a paragraph no unnecessary sentences.
+A precise, brimming guide to writing.

+### The Art of Reading, by The Great Courses (2021)
+Audiobook that inspired me to tackle books I previously considered too hard.

+### The Letters of Vincent Van Gogh, by Vincent Van Gogh (2021)
+A tragic look at Van Gogh’s suffering but passionate life.
+Helpful editor’s notes.

+### The Enchanter: An Adventure in the Land of Nabokov, by Lila Azam Zanganeh (2021)
+An exquisite love letter to Nabokov’s works.
+Emulates his luminous, mad style very well.

+### The Battles of Tolkien, by David Day (2022)
+A book to be held.
+With lovely illustrations and binding, it is a joy to read.

+### Supergods, by Grant Morrison (2022)
+Grant Morrison looks at Super Heroes across the years, weaving in his own childhood and career.
+Recommended for comic lovers.

+### The Hero with a Thousand Faces, by Joseph Campbell (2021)
+A beautiful synthesis of major world myths.
+Great for fans of TV Tropes.

+### How to View and Appreciate Great Movies, by Eric Williams (2024)
+A look into different parts of the movie making process and what sets apart normal ones from the great ones.

+### Good Game, No Rematch, by Mike Drucker (2025)
+A gamer's recollection of a lifetime playing games before moving on to the Comedy and TV industries.

+### The Chess Revolution, by Peter Doggers (2025)
+A survey of chess from its earliest days to the AI stage and the current surge post-covid.